shauneang/Season-Of-Gifting/README.md

 # Season Of Gifting
 Company gift distribution tracker using Node.js and Typescript.
 This is my first attempt at test-driven development and I learnt a lot of good techniques to implement such a strategy.

-Unfortunately, I was unable to implement it the way I wanted, which was to have a separate testing database using prisma framework where I can create dummy data to test certain cases and not affect the production database.
+Unfortunately, I was unable to implement it the way I wanted, which was to have a separate testing database using prisma framework where I can inject dummy data for each test case, reset it after and not affect the production database.
 I will continue to explore new approaches in order to achieve my goal.

 Frameworks: